hernantz/blog/content/its-the-competition-stupid.md

 ## Abstract

 Since high school I've always had the hunch that freedom was the obvious way for a society to progress in terms of efficiency, equality, wealth, knowledge and justice.
 I've been biased to justify everything as lack of freedom or as a consequence worth suffering because of an excess of freedom.

+But I later came to a realization: concepts like justice and equality are mere ideals hard to reach universally.
+What is fair for some, might not be so for others.
+They only make sense when applied in a pragmatic way in a given time and place.

+So maybe socialists, anarchists, conservatives and liberals all have something to add to the table.
+To some extent their claims might be relevant or absurd, again, depending on the context of such claims.

+Using mantras like seize the means of production, let the free market solve the problem, education should be our priority, etc, are hollow and vague, without proper context, hypotesis and facts.

-I'm writing this post not to convince you of becoming a libertarian but to find a rational explanation on why I consider myself a libertarian and why I believe that higher degrees of freedom increase the chances of prosperity for the society, as whole, in the long run.
+So now I don't simply praise freedom per se, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as a consequence, increases the chances of prosperity for our society, as a whole, in the long run.

 ## ...And justice for all

+> Justice, if only we knew what it was.
+>
+> <cite>Socrates</cite>

 First we need to understand some key limitations about the nature of our existence.